Fees are current from 1st July 2024.

 DBT program fees and information can be found on our GlowDBT website.

-Initial session
+Initial session is approximately 50-60 minutes.

-Fees for other services:
+Fees for other services: letters, reports, forms

 These services are not covered by Medicare or private health insurance.

-Note: we do not provide medical certificates or medico-legal reports.
+We do not provide medical certificates.

 Payment of fees